The Wine Alchemy Privacy Policy

 You may request access to your Personal Data that Wine Alchemy collects and maintains at any time.
 Such access is without charge.
 Exceptionally, a fee may be charged based on administrative costs when an application is unfounded, excessive, or repetitive.
 The response to the request is within one calendar month of the request.

 You have the right to ask Wine Alchemy not to process information for marketing purposes.
-Currently, no Personal Data is held to support marketing activities.
+However, no Personal Data is held to support marketing activities.

 You have the right to have any of your Personal Data held securely erased, restricted or rectified.
 Wine Alchemy will respond without undue delay and, in any case, within one calendar month.